When The 'Whisper Network' Goes Public: The 'S****y Media Men' List, 2 Years On

 "I think that the goals of the list and things like the list really require men to take a hard look at the way that they treat people that they are in sexual relationships with and professional relationships with."

 He does not disparage Donegan for creating the list, nor does he plan to take legal action.
 But, he says, while he believes she intended the list to be private, he called her actions "dangerously naïve."
-He says the media world is full of the "nosiest people on earth."
+He says the media world is full of the "nosiest people on Earth."

 As for Elliott's defamation lawsuit against Donegan, a judge gave Elliott permission to subpoena Google for the names of the anonymous contributors.
 A Google spokesperson tells NPR the company "objects" to the subpoena.